Curvaton-assisted hilltop inflation: Results and Discussions

+Otherwise, $\pi(\theta)=0$.
+Here we restrict the prior range to $\mu \lesssim M_{\rm Pl}$ to maintain a clean separation between the sub-Planckian and trans-Planckian regimes.
+However, we note that this is mainly a choice for definiteness.
+In hilltop inflation, even when $\mu$ is slightly larger than $M_{\rm Pl}$, e.g. $\mu \simeq 2 M_{\rm Pl}$, the actual inflaton excursion may still remain below the Planck scale.

-We use the observables $D = \{\A_s, n_s, r \}$ (with $\A_s \equiv \ln(10^{10}A_s)$) to construct the likelihood function.
+For the purpose of a phenomenological estimate, we construct a simplified likelihood in terms of the observables $D = \{\A_s, n_s, r \}$ (with $\A_s \equiv \ln(10^{10}A_s)$).
 For simplicity, we assume the measurement errors are Gaussian and uncorrelated, and then the log-likelihood is related to the $\chi^2$ statistic as $\log\mathcal{L} = -\chi^2/2$, where the total $\chi^2$ is calculated as the sum of the contributions from each observable

-where $n_s(\theta)$, $\A_s(\theta)$, and $r(\theta)$ are the values predicted by the model for the parameter set $\theta$, the values $\bar{n}_s$ and $\bar{A}_s$ are the observed central values, and $\sigma$ represents the corresponding 1$\sigma$ (68\% C.L.) uncertainties.
+where $n_s(\theta)$, $\A_s(\theta)$, and $r(\theta)$ are the values predicted by the model for the parameter set $\theta$, the values $\bar{n}_s$ and $\bar{\cal A}_s$ are the observed central values, and $\sigma$ represents the corresponding 1$\sigma$ (68\% C.L.) uncertainties.
+This simplified likelihood is sufficient for identifying viable benchmark regions, but should not be regarded as a substitute for a full experimental likelihood analysis.
 As discussed above, we adopt the \texttt{Planck18} (TT,TE,EE+lowE) constraints and the combination of ACT DR6, Planck, and DESI Year-1 data, labeled by \texttt{P-ACT-LB} as the observational baselines for our parameter inference.
 For \texttt{Planck18} (TT,TE,EE+lowE), the central values and the corresponding 68\% C.L. uncertainties for $n_s$ and $\A_s$ at the pivot $k_* = 0.05~{\rm Mpc}^{-1}$ are determined by~\cite{Planck:2018jri}

 while for \texttt{P-ACT-LB}, we use\footnote{We approximate $\sigma_{\A_s}$ by the average value $\sigma_{\A_s} = 0.0115$ when constructing the likelihood function for $\A_s$.}~\cite{ACT:2025fju}

 For the tensor-to-scalar ratio $r$, the most stringent upper bound is derived from the \texttt{BICEP/Keck18} (\texttt{BK18}) result~\cite{BICEP:2021xfz}, namely,